Ball Joint Inspection and Diagnosis

-Ball joints fasten the spindle to the control arm, providing a pivot point for steering and movement as the vehicle travels over bumps in the road.
-A worn ball join will reveal itself as a thunking or popping noise that occurs when the vehicle hits a bump in the road or when turning the wheel at low speeds.
+Ball joints fasten the steering knuckle to the control arm, providing a pivot point for steering and up and down movement as the vehicle travels over bumps.
+A worn ball joint makes a thunking or popping noise when the vehicle hits a bump or turns at low speeds.

 Conventional SLA suspension systems found on trucks and many rear-wheel-drive vehicles contain two ball joints: an upper and a lower.
 The vehicle's weight transfers through the load-bearing ball joint.
 The other ball joint is considered the follower ball joint.
 The lower ball joint on a vehicle with MacPherson struts is a follower joint.
 Because load-bearing ball joints carry vehicle weight, they usually wear first.